Parliamentary elections in Italy: Should Europe tremble before Giorgia Meloni?

 “I love you”

 “I love you,” Meloni calls out to her supporters in Genoa and then admits that Italy is facing major challenges in view of Corona, the energy crisis, inflation, immense national debt and the war in Ukraine.
 “Italy needs seriousness,” says Meloni, and her people applaud.
 These are new tones.
 Apparently she doesn’t want to squander the chance to become Italy’s first female prime minister.
 The mandate is given by the President, so it is better to show the moderate side now, to reassure the partners in the EU and the USA and, above all, to win over the many undecided but dissatisfied people.
-“I expect that even after the election victory, Meloni will move cautiously to convey security and to comply with international obligations, both financial and political,” says Roman political scientist Giovanni Orsina.
+“I expect that even following the election victory, Meloni will move cautiously to convey security and to comply with international obligations, both financial and political,” says Roman political scientist Giovanni Orsina.

 On trains that evening, Meloni seems trustworthy, she exudes wit, reacts spontaneously to heckling, sometimes harsh, sometimes affectionate.
-“You don’t learn to be a mother either, you just become one,” says the mother of a six-year-old about the prospect of becoming head of government, although at the age of 29 she was already the youngest vice-president of the Chamber of Deputies and had been Minister for Youth in the fourth for three years since 2008 Silvio Berlusconi’s cabinet.
+“You don’t learn to be a mother either, you just become one,” says the mother of a six-year-old regarding the prospect of becoming head of government, although at the age of 29 she was already the youngest vice-president of the Chamber of Deputies and had been Minister for Youth in the fourth for three years since 2008 Silvio Berlusconi’s cabinet.
 She promises the “reconstruction of Italy, starting with politics”.

 “So girls don’t get raped in a park by day”